AlibabaResearch/DAMO-ConvAI/space-3/README.md

 # SPACE3.0
-This repository contains code and data for the **SIGIR'2022** paper "**Unified Dialog Model Pre-training for Task-Oriented Dialog
+This repository contains code and data for the **SIGIR'2022** paper "**SPACE-3: Unified Dialog Model Pre-training for Task-Oriented Dialog
 Understanding and Generation**".

 Full version with Appendix is here: [[PDF]](https://arxiv.org/abs/2209.06664)